You are currently viewing R dplyr Tutorial | Learn with Examples

 4.3 dplyr::slice() Examples

 slice() function is used to slice the data frame rows based on index position also, and it is used to drop rows based on an index.
-Following are some other slice verbs provided in dplyr package.
+Following are some other slice verbs provided in the dplyr package.

 Slice VerbsDescription